qstar-inc/Tidbits/cities2/BrandDecalTemplate/readme.md

 # Disclaimer

-- This folder was originially created for StarQ's Real World Companies asset suites.
+- This folder was originally created for StarQ's Real World Companies asset suites.
 - Everyone is free to use the templates in this folder to create own images.
 - StarQ is not liable for any contents created from this template.